okmechak/RiverSim/source/README.md

 # SOURCE

 Source code of program.
-Here is placed main.cpp - entry point of program
+Here is placed `riversim.cpp` - entry point of program